-- Camera Settings Additional control over camera behavior related to camera movement and color management. - Streaming USB device settings and IP (H.264) streaming. - Room Labels Information to display on the web interface screens, including the conference room name and phone number and the in-house number for AV assistance. - Networking Ethernet configuration. - Security Set passwords and manage guest access. - Diagnostics View or download logs when troubleshooting issues. - System View firmware version and switch settings, reboot, restore factory defaults, and run firmware updates. - Help Tech support contact information and a link to the product information library on the Vaddio website. - Logout Leave the web interface in a password-protected state.
+- Camera Settings Additional control over camera behavior related to camera movement and color management. - Audio Control and adjust audio inputs and outputs individually - Control Devices Define actions and sequences to execute via third-party control devices. - Streaming USB device settings and IP (H.264) streaming. - Room Labels Information to display on the web interface screens, including the conference room name and phone number and the in-house number for AV assistance. - Networking Ethernet configuration. - Security Set passwords and manage guest access. - Diagnostics View or download logs when troubleshooting issues. - System View firmware version and switch settings, reboot, restore factory defaults, and run firmware updates. - Help Tech support contact information and a link to the product information library on the Vaddio website. - Logout Leave the web interface in a password-protected state.
 If guest access is on, this returns the web interface to the Camera Controls page at guest access level.